Drontal® for cats.

 We can also become infected with an intermediate stage of some species of tapeworm if we swallow tapeworm eggs.
 It’s even possible (though uncommon) for people to develop a tapeworm infection if they swallow an infected flea.

 Absolutely.
 Drontal can be used in conjunction with flea treatments such as Advantage, to kill intestinal worms and fight fleas.

 Fleas can be infected with the larval stage of the flea tapeworm.
-If your cat swallows an infected flea when she grooms herself, a tapeworm can develop in her gut without you even knowing about it.
+If your dog swallows an infected flea, they can end up with a tapeworm living inside them.

 Most of the time, you can’t.
 In many cases, you simply won't know if there are worms hidden inside her – but that doesn't mean there aren’t still warning signs to look out for.
 If symptoms do occur, they can include diarrhoea and vomiting, though these of course can be seen with many other conditions as well.
 You might see spaghetti-like worms in your cat’s stool or vomit, or rice-like segments around her bottom.
 Weight loss, lethargy and a bloated belly, are also a possibility, especially in younger animals.

 Even if she isn’t showing any obvious signs, that doesn’t mean she wouldn’t be happier and healthier without a parasitic worm living in her gut!
 It’s also worth remembering that worms can pass disease to people too, so regularly worming pets helps protect their health, and also reduces the risk to you and your family.